Life beyond Radford

 What’s your most endearing memory of Radford?

 My most endearing memory was returning to my classroom during my final week at the College to capture a photo and share final laugh with the 17 and 18 year olds that inspired me each day as a Year 6 primary teacher in my first year of teaching.
-That moment summarised the blessing of teaching in a setting that involves students’ extended journey of growth and maturity.
+That moment reflected the fulfilment of teaching in a K-12 setting that involves students’ extended journey of growth and maturity.
 Many students shared raw emotion that afternoon perhaps not just attributed to the reflection of our time together 6 years prior, but rather the realisation of the meaningful impact their peers and the broader Radford community has had on shaping their attributes towards adulthood.

 When you think of your time at Radford, what are you most grateful for?